• Bondi Report

 Responses to the Melbourne Synagogue Attacks in 2024 & 2025

 In November 2024, the Addas Synagogue in Melbourne was set alight.
 In July 2025 the entrance to the East Melbourne Synagogue was set alight.
-These attacks on places of worship are just part of the rise in antisemitism in Australia since the October 7, 2023.
-This report examines soem of the online responses to these attacks, highlighting discourse, largely built around conspiracy theories, that is dismissive of, or even supportive of, attacks targeting Australian Jews.
+These attacks on places of worship are just part of the rise in antisemitism in Australia since October 7, 2023.
+This report examines some of the online responses to these attacks, highlighting discourse, largely built around conspiracy theories, that is dismissive of, or even supportive of, attacks targeting Australian Jews.

 [Read More]